afreeorange/bock/README.md

 go run --tags "fts5" . -a /path/to/repo -o /path/to/output -r -j

 # You can just point it at a folder full of Markdown files (not a git repo)
 # and it will generate stuff.
+Note that `-R` refers to article revisions and
+# only applies if we're dealing with git repositories
 go run --tags "fts5" . -a /path/to/repo -o /path/to/output -r -j -R=false
 ```